-The rash of recent, high-profile cybersecurity breaches at law firms have many firms, and their clients, alarmed.
+The increase in cybersecurity breaches at law firms have many firms, and their clients, alarmed.
 Rightfully so.
 What we’ve seen of late — and undoubtedly many other cyber attacks that have gone unreported — is the tip of the proverbial iceberg.

 Law firms can be alluring targets for hackers given the trove of sensitive information they hold that can be used for financial gain.
 And no, your firm doesn’t need to have the headline-grabbing client roster involved in the Panama Papers to be targeted.
 Small, mid-sized, and regional firms all are vulnerable, since hackers may assume they don’t have a robust data security infrastructure.